RediSearch/RediSearch/docs/index.md

 search libraries, it does not use internal data structures like sorted sets.

-This also enables more advanced features, like exact phrase matching and numeric filtering for text queries, that are not possible or efficient with traditional redis search approache
+This also enables more advanced features, like exact phrase matching and numeric filtering for text queries, that are not possible or efficient with traditional Redis search approaches.

 ## Client Libraries